Horeca: hotel VAT 6→12% (1 March), record bankruptcies, 5,631 jobs lost

 Subsidies for seasonal workers

-Regional subsidies for horeca employers hiring seasonal workers are frozen; no new scheme can be launched.
+Regional subsidies for horeca employers hiring seasonal workers were frozen; no new scheme could be launched.
+The new government can now relaunch them.

 Terrace permits and extensions

-New applications for terrace permits and extensions cannot be processed by the caretaker government.
+New applications for terrace permits and extensions could not be processed by the caretaker government.
+The new government can now process them.

 Regional tourism policy

-The regional strategic tourism plan is suspended: no new orientations or funding can be decided.
+The regional strategic tourism plan was suspended: no new orientations or funding could be decided.
+The new government can now relaunch tourism policy.

 Sectoral employment premiums

-Regional employment premiums specific to the horeca sector cannot be adapted or renewed.
+Regional employment premiums specific to the horeca sector could not be adapted or renewed.
+The new government can now adapt them.

 What continues